bot-app/trading/docs/utils.md

     There may still be bugs - so if you happen to stumble across these, please report them as github issues, thanks.

 Run trading in webserver mode.
-Freqtrade will start the webserver and allow FreqUI to start and control backtesting processes.
+Trading will start the webserver and allow FreqUI to start and control backtesting processes.
 This has the advantage that data will not be reloaded between backtesting runs (as long as timeframe and timerange remain identical).
 FreqUI will also show the backtesting results.